Abiola1140/LITA-CAPSTONE-PROJECT-/README.md

 ## Problem Statement
 ---

-A leading Nigeria retail company with nationwide presence is experiencing a fluctuations in sales and revenue, wants to know his sales performance to identify trends, opportunities, and areas for improvement for revenue generation, strategic decision-making, performance evaluation using sales data from 2023-2024.
+A leading Nigeria retail company with nationwide presence is experiencing a fluctuations in sales and revenue, wants to know his overall sales performance to identify trends, opportunities, and areas for improvement for revenue generation, strategic decision-making, performance evaluation using sales data from 2023-2024.
 The stakeholders, as a result tasked me as a data analyst to perform a rapid analysis and report.
 After careful consideration, four questions need to be answered whiuch will be stated in "Exploratory Data Analysis".